SAP-samples/teched2023-DA260/exercises/ex2/README.md

     ![ex_02_06](images/ex_02_06_01.png)

   	You need to map ProductGuid of SalesOrderItems table with NodeKey of Products table.
+Remove the default mapping as shown below and link ProductGuid in left side table to Nodekey in right side table.

   	![ex_02_06](images/ex_02_06_01.png)